 Additionally, Brooks requires all prospective factories to complete a Social Labor Convergence Program (SLCP) Converged Assessment Framework (CAF) assessment and verification to evaluate social and labor practices and verify compliance to our Code.

-In 2021, as a Sustainable Apparel Coalition (SAC) member and a signatory of the SLCP, we aligned with the apparel and footwear industry by fully adopting the SLCP CAF and replacing our traditional third-party audit approach.
+In 2021, as a Cascale member and a signatory of the SLCP, we aligned with the apparel and footwear industry by fully adopting the SLCP CAF and replacing our traditional third-party audit approach.
 This industry-standardized tool measures social labor practices in factories across nine key areas:

 • Recruitment and hiring